alexpickering/alexpickering.github.io/index.md

 ### Alex Pickering: a Digital Imprint of Consciousness

-## !! _Caution_ This page is still under construction.
+## !! _Caution:_ this page is still under construction.
 Please watch your step !!

 ## Introduction

 ![profile_pic.png](img/profile_pic.PNG)
 My name is Alex Pickering.
 I'm a student looking for opportunities to transition into a computer science career.
 As a practiced writer with a Bachelor's degree in English, I have a unique take on the field.

 ## A Series of Grandiose Claims